Enservco Corporation (ENSV) and the Battle of Fundamentals vs. Technicals

-Enservco Corporation (AMEX:ENSV) went down by -3.06% from its latest closing price compared to the recent 1-year high of $0.39.
-The company’s stock price has collected -4.27% of loss in the last five trading sessions.
+Enservco Corporation (AMEX:ENSV) went up by 8.38% from its latest closing price compared to the recent 1-year high of $0.39.
+The company’s stock price has collected 0.37% of gains in the last five trading sessions.
 Press Release reported on 11/12/20 that Enservco Reports 2020 Third Quarter and Nine-Month Financial Results

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.